Why $50K–$90K Operators Should Build Systems Before Hiring a Team: Getting the Order Wrong Costs $30K+

 Signs: Spending 2+ hours on research, getting lost in rabbit holes

 Why this matters: Diminishing returns after 45 minutes.
-Client doesn’t need comprehensive research, needs sufficient research for credible content.
+Client doesn’t need comprehensive research, just sufficient research for credible content.

 Problem 3: Stuck on introduction